 Be professional, but whether you simply smile, crack a dad joke, or ask about their weekend – you might be spending a lot of time with this person soon, so start getting to know them.

-If you have any other questions or would like to have a chat about your job search at the moment, I’m always happy to chat through things either over the phone or a coffee, so please do get in touch: [email protected] or 07867485645.
+If you have any other questions or would like to have a chat about your job search at the moment, I’m always happy to chat through things either over the phone or via zoom, so please do get in touch: [email protected] or 07867485645.

 Read our latest blogs here.